Divi vs Elementor: Which Page Builder Should You Use in 2026?

 What they both are

-Both Divi (by Elegant Themes) and Elementor are WordPress page builders — tools that let you build complex layouts visually without writing CSS or PHP.
-They replace the default Gutenberg block editor with a drag-and-drop interface that gives you pixel-level control over page design.
+Both Divi (by Elegant Themes) and Elementor are WordPress page builders.
+They replace the default Gutenberg block editor with a drag-and-drop interface that gives you visual control over page design without writing CSS or PHP.

 Head-to-head comparison